deadlyvipers/dojo_rules/introduction.md

 ============
 * Example 0
 * This is my first work of git
-* My favorite Code School path is GitReal
+* My favorite Code School path is JavaScript